CRO - Freedom of Information

 Information about the FOI Body

 - The Office of the Registrar of Companies was established on 1st November 1844 following the commencement of the Joint Stock Companies Act 1844.
-The Companies Registration Office operates under the aegis of the Department of Business, Enterprise and Innovation.
+The Companies Registration Office operates under the aegis of the Department of Enterprise, Trade and Employment.
 Please see Functions of the CRO webpage for more information regarding the work of the Office.

 - Copies of the CRO Annual Report can be accessed from the Corporate Publications webpage.